MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P02-Building-The-Feed-View/content.md

 >

 The table view is fully connected and working.
 You can run the app to see the one cell created thanks to the lines of code we put in the `UITableViewDataSource`.

+We're going to be working a lot more with these views later on in the tutorial, but now you've got a sense of **how to display data in tableviews with custom UI!**